 The term metabolism is often used when referring to the number of calories that your body burns throughout the day.

-And it is your metabolism which accounts for the largest number of calories that you burn each and every day (not the how much you exercise!).
+And it is your metabolism that accounts for the largest number of calories that you burn each and every day (not how much you exercise!).

 Your metabolism is responsible for around 50 to 90% of the total amount of calories that you burn (2) each day.